swcraig/oxford_dictionary/README.md

   - Read [this often cited resource on contributing to open source projects on GitHub](https://gun.io/blog/how-to-github-fork-branch-and-pull-request)
   - Fork the project
   - Code and commit in your own feature branch
-  - Open a PR and bug me to close it!
+  - Open a PR and nag me to close it!